 While every case is different you should expect to serve half the length of your probation before applying for early terminations.
 Exceptional cases where the defendant has gone above and beyond to show their performance on probation will be considered for early termination of probation.

-Petition To Seal & Destroy Arrest Record
+Seal and Destroy Arrest Record California

 If you have a criminal case in which you were found not guilty or the court dismissed the charges you have the right under California Law to request that your arrest record be sealed and destroyed.
 This can also be considered an expungement of your arrest record but it is actually more extensive than a simple expungement.
 If you were arrested for any misdemeanor or felony offense and the prosecution never filed a formal accusatory pleading with the court this procedure may be able to have your record sealed.
 Your criminal record will always include past arrests for criminal matters even if the prosecution never charged your case.
 California Penal Code 851.8 creates a petition that can be filed by an attorney to request that the arresting law enforcement agency destroy its records of the arrest.

 Diligent work from experienced counsel can get the charges dropped prior to your first arraignment date.
 If District Attorney or other prosecuting agency feels they have insufficient evidence to proceed in your case they will close their file and refer the case back to law enforcement for further investigation.
-Your San Diego expungement attorney should work closely with law enforcement to ensure that they conclude their investigation promptly and dismiss those cases where the defendant is innocent and has committed no crime.
+Your San Diego expungement lawyer should work closely with law enforcement to ensure that they conclude their investigation promptly and dismiss those cases where the defendant is innocent and has committed no crime.

 If your petition under PC 851.8 succeeds then any reference to the arrest must be deleted from arresting agencies records.
 Records of the arrest must also be removed from the Department of Justice database along with the Bureau of Criminal Identification and Investigation.

 The first step is sending the petition to the law enforcement agency that actually arrested the defendant.
-A copy of this is also served on the prosecuting attorney that has jurisdiction over the case.
+A copy of this is also served on the prosecuting lawyer that has jurisdiction over the case.
 If law enforcement determines that the defendant is factually innocent they must seal the arrest record and destroy the record within three years of the arrest.
 If the petition is granted law enforcement is required to notify the Department of Justice and other local/state law enforcement that the individual was found factually innocent and that arrest records will be sealed and destroyed.
 The importance of this petition is that if granted the law enforcement agency must guarantee that all records given to any agency, entity or person in California must destroy its records of the arrest.
 This is crucial because the record must be sealed and destroyed from any State or Federal database that may come up on a background check.

 If you are convicted of a criminal offense after your record has been expunged, the conviction will still stand as part of your history and may be used to enhance sentencing.
 For instance, if you get an additional DUI, the expunged conviction will count as your second strike under California laws.

-For more information about how an attorney can make the process of having your record expunged easier, contact us today.
 We are committed to fighting for our clients’ rights long after a conviction and probation have been served.
 We can help you file the paperwork, stay in touch with the courts to move the process along, and speak on your behalf during hearings.
 You can file for expungement as soon as you have finished the terms of your probation, so don’t hesitate to get the ball rolling.